 1. Content.
 Applied Physics Reviews publishes original reviews that provide either comprehensive or focused overviews of innovative research in applied physics.
-Reviews that, in the reviewer's or Editor's opinion, fall short of this standard will be rejected.
+Reviews that, in the reviewer’s or Editor’s opinion, fall short of this standard will be rejected.

 2. Language.
 Papers must be written in standard American English.
 This is the authors’ responsibility.
 Papers that do not meet the language standard for the journal will be returned to the authors for rewriting and can be rejected for this reason alone.
 Such problems may be avoided and publication expedited if the manuscript is edited by an English-speaking colleague or a professional editing service before the initial submission.

 3. Patents.
 Submission of manuscripts that contain ideas which may be patentable is at the author's risk, and neither Applied Physics Reviews nor the AIP Publishing assumes any responsibility in this regard.

 4. Byline.
 It is the responsibility of the corresponding author to ensure that all authors approve the inclusion of their names on the byline.
 If the name of a co-author is removed, the approval of all original authors is required.
 A co-author being added must send his approval in writing.
 Papers are not published until the required signatures are received.

 5. Copyright.
 Applied Physics Reviews requires that an exclusive license to publish be granted to AIP Publishing.
 Because completion of the License to Publish Agreement is required before publication, electronic acceptance of the Agreement during the submission process can prevent unnecessary delays.